All Episodes

 And if you don't do this, we'll find you and we'll lock you up like we're doing so well right now with the illegal immigrant problem.

-Anybody who has made or purchased bootleg DVDs or CDs or VHS tapes within the last two years, that you are the real targets, just as we are targeting recent illegal immigrants.
+Anybody who has made or purchased bootleg DVDs or CDs or VHS tapes within the last two years, you are the real targets, just as we are targeting recent illegal immigrants.

-We're gonna get you.
+We're going to get you.

 Watch your back.

-I mean, we're gonna get you.
+I mean, we're going to get you.

 I mean, and we could do this with guns.